Developer-Autodesk/viewer-javascript-tutorial/README.md

 Clone the View & Data Node.js basic server to start your web application.

-If you have github client installed, you can clone the source code from github.com.
+If you have GitHub client installed, you can clone the source code from github.com.
 Go to [https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api) and clone the source code by click the "Clone in Desktop" button.

  ![](img/node_githubClone.png)